 I love the feeling of being in the middle of a painting and things are spread out all around my studio...I am in my element!
-The business of being creative gets messy...creative chaos!
+The business of being creative gets messy sometimes.
+I like creative chaos.
 I just finished a stained paper collage.
 I thought it would be fun to share the collage process in its stages.

-I stain lots of Japanese papers with watercolor.
+I stain/paint a lot of papers with watercolor.
 This takes time so I usually set aside a day to do this.
 I stain the paper with primary, secondary colors and neutrals.
 I line the floor with paper towels.
 I lay the painted papers on the floor to dry.
-At this stage my cats are barred from entry.
-One day I returned to my studio to find my favorite kitty rolling around on the papers.

 I draw the image on a 300lb piece of watercolor paper.
 I begin by blocking in the image with the stained papers.
 I use acrylic matte medium to adhere the papers to the watercolor paper.
 In the beginning the images looks rough but it is only the early stage